-The average experienced real estate agent makes around $93,000 annually, according to Indeed.com.
+The average active agent with a Texas real estate license makes around $91,000 annually, according to Indeed.com.
 This is roughly the same as the national average, though it has risen a bit in recent years with the market.

-The range of salaries that result in this average, however, is fairly wide because the industry is commission-based.
+The range of salaries that result in this average, however, is pretty wide because the industry is commission-based.

 Let’s take a look at some of the numbers shaping the housing market in the major cities across Texas.
 Using the average real estate commission in Texas of 5.78% and the average home prices of these cities in 2022, we can calculate the average realtor fee.